FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 The reason we used absolute paths even in the ssh config, is that rsync is in an invisible *nix environment provided by cygwin and cygwin's path translation won't resolve correctly otherwise.
 Same reason we re-specified `UserKnownHostsFile`.
 It would work without, but you'd get annoying `This key is not known by any other names.` each login.

 You can ignore the `bash.exe` error, irrelevant for our case. `-e` let's us specify the correct ssh and the related config.
-If we don't specify it and let the system ssh take over, it ***will*** seem to connect connect, but will fail with a confusing error:
+If we don't specify it and let the system ssh take over, it will ***seem*** to connect, but will fail with a confusing error:

 ```tunnelingArticleShell
 $ rsync -avz --progress exampleCorporate:/path/to/source/folder /path/to/target/folder